pingcap/tiflow/docs/design/2022-03-16-ticdc-leveldb-sorter.md

 ## Detailed Design

 LevelDB is a fast on-disk key-value storage that provides ordered key-value iteration.
-Also it has matured resource management for CPU, memory, on-disk files and open file descriptors.
-It matches for TiCDC sorter requirements.
+Also, it has matured resource management for CPU, memory, on-disk files and open file descriptors.
+It matches TiCDC sorter requirements.

 To further limit consumption, TiCDC creates a fixed set of leveldb instances that are shared by multiple tables.

-The leveldb sorter is driven by actors that runs on a fixed-size of goroutine pool.
+The leveldb sorter is driven by actors that run on a fixed-size of goroutine pool.
 This addresses goroutine management issues.

-The leveldb sorter is composed by five structs,
+The leveldb sorter is composed of five structs,

 1. `DBActor` is a struct that reads (by taking iterators) and writes to leveldb directly.
 It is shared by multiple tables.
 It is driven by an actor.
-2. `TableSorter` is a struct that implments `Sorter` interface and manages table-level states.
+2. `TableSorter` is a struct that implements `Sorter` interface and manages table-level states.
 It forwards `Sorter.AddEntry` to `Writer` and forwards `Sorter.Output` to `Reader`.
-3. `Writer` is a strcut that collects unordered key-value change data and forwards to `DBActor`.
+3. `Writer` is a struct that collects unordered key-value change data and forwards to `DBActor`.
 It is driven by an actor.
-4. `Reader` is a strcut that reads orderd key-value change data from iterator.
+4. `Reader` is a struct that reads ordered key-value change data from iterators.
-5. `Compactor` is an agarbage collector for leveldb.
+5. `Compactor` is a garbage collector for leveldb.
 It is shared by multiple tables.
 It is driven by an actor.

 _Quantitative relationship between above structs_